GravityKit/GravityView/readme.txt

 = 1.17.2 =

+* Fixed: "Start Fresh" fails when there are no pre-existing forms in Gravity Forms
 * Added: Support for embedding Views in Ultimate Member profile tabs
 * Fixed: Check plugin and theme existence before loading hooks
 * Fixed: "Hide empty fields" not working when "Make Phone Number Clickable" is checked for Phone fields